 The dissertation represents the summation of the student’s independent research.
 Therefore, adequate time must be set aside for preparation of the dissertation and for the Dissertation Committee members to evaluate the work.
 The student must have at least one first-author, peer-reviewed and accepted research publication prior to the private defense.
 While a student may begin writing their dissertation prior to formal acceptance of the paper, the private defense cannot occur before formal acceptance of the manuscript.
-The student should contact Sandy Weirich when they begin writing their thesis, and complete the GSAS Degree Application online for the semester they plan to graduate in.
-(The deadlines are Fall – September 30, Spring – January 31, Summer – June 30).
+The student should let Amy Anderson know when they begin writing their thesis, and they also need to apply to graduate in SIS during the semester they plan to graduate.
+The deadlines to apply in SIS are October 1, Spring – February 1, Summer – July 1).

-- The dissertation is to be prepared in consultation with the mentor (see here for a general outline).
+- The dissertation is to be prepared in consultation with the mentor.

 - When the document is complete to the satisfaction of both the student and mentor it should be submitted to the first reader/chairperson.
 The first reader must have at least two weeks to evaluate and comment on the dissertation.

-- Any changes to the dissertation deemed necessary by the first reader must be incorporated into the document and approved by the first reader and the student’s mentor before it can be submitted to the rest of the committee.
+- Allow at least one week for any changes to the dissertation deemed necessary by the first reader to be incorporated into the document and approved by the first reader and the student’s mentor.
+All changes must be approved by both before the document can be submitted to the rest of the committee.

 - The dissertation must be submitted to the full committee a minimum of one week prior to the Private Defense date.

 - Private Defense.
-All Dissertation Committee members must agree to the Private Defense date and must be present for the Private Defense.
-Any changes and revisions to the dissertation deemed necessary by the committee during the Private Defense must be made and approved prior to scheduling a date for the Public (Final) Defense.
+A private defense must be arranged on a date which is agreeable to all members of the committee.
+Any changes and revisions to the dissertation deemed necessary by the committee during the Private Defense must be made and approved prior to completing this graduation requirement.

 Final Details – After the Final Defense

-- Bring the signed Final Exam form to Sandy Weirich by the deadline and she will scan and email it to the GSAS Registrar.
-This must be done before a student can upload the thesis.
+- Bring the signed Final Exam form to Amy Anderson by the deadline and she will scan and email it to the SOM Registrar.

-- After the Public (Final) Defense, students must upload their thesis and complete the instructions on the GSAS website before the graduation deadlines (Fall – November 30, Spring – April 30, Summer – July 31).
+- After the Public (Final) Defense, the student must upload their thesis and complete the instructions on the Steps to Graduation webpage before the graduation deadlines Fall: December 1, Spring – May 1, Summer – August 1.